lindhor/geoportal-server-catalog-wiki/Configure -Hierarchical-Search-Facet.md

 * Open geoportal to verify the facet is in the search panel.
 ## Manage/update the hierarchy field

-In some cases, there might be situation that the metadata itself does not have all the hierarchy information, or the hierarchy information need to be updated after the metadata has been harvested, geoportal make it possible to dynamically manage the hierarchy field, following are the steps (in addition to the steps above):
+In some cases, there might be situation that the metadata itself does not contain all the hierarchy information, or the hierarchy information need to be updated after the metadata has been harvested, geoportal make it possible to dynamically manage the hierarchy field, following are the steps (in addition to the steps above):

 * Enable setField editing
   * Open geoportal/src/main/webapp/app/context/app-config.js in editor